simonhp66/simonhp66.github.io/README.md

 * Agents 95  iterations    1000 time 12.31 seconds
 * Agents 10  iteration    10000 time  2.32 seconds
 * Agents 10  iterations  100000 time 16.12 seconds
+Note that timing (particularly for a low number of agents) will be influenced by speed of web connection to download the data.

 ## Sources
 The main structure of the code is guided by the course notes and the material shared on the collaboration thread.
 Various open source resources (for example stack overflow) were consulted and in some cases snippets of code were copied and adapted for use in the model.This has been indicated by commenting in the code.